 Facilitation, Psychotherapy and Mental Health

-Facilitation, Psychotherapy and Mental health: Dimensions in the ecology of mind and society is a one-year course of six 3-day modules, offered in London annually from September to May/June.
-The present series begins in September 2018 and will last until the end of May 2019.
+Facilitation, Psychotherapy and Mental health: Dimensions in the ecology of mind and society is a one-year course of six 3-day modules, offered in London.
+The present series began in September 2018 and will last until the end of May 2019.

 This course is for professional practitioners wanting to learn about Processwork’s contribution to the field of mental health, as well as for those heading into the field.

 The one-year programme stands alone, or it can be taken as the first leg of the Processwork Diploma programme and UKCP accredited Psychotherapy Training.